Augusta on his mind: Straka rallies to win the Honda Classic

 AP Sports Writer

 PALM BEACH GARDENS, Fla.
 (AP) — Sepp Straka is going back to Georgia in a few weeks.
-He’s headed to his first Masters, after pulling off a huge comeback to win the Honda Classic.
+He’s headed to the Masters, after pulling off a huge comeback to win the Honda Classic.

 Straka, down by five shots entering the final round, tapped in for birdie in the rain on the final hole and ended up beating Shane Lowry by one shot to become the first Austrian winner in PGA Tour history.
 He shot a 4-under 66 on Sunday to finish at 10 under and earn $1.44 million.